 Travel can be unpredictable with delays and missed meals.
 Stop yourself from getting hangry by packing a supply of snack bars, fruit and water in your backpack.

-Now you know what I can’t travel without – what about you?
+Now you know the things I can’t travel without – what about you?

 Like this article?
 Why not share it?